 Teaching “Research Methods.”

-She is currently the Director of Institutional Research, Planning, and Assessment at Manhattanville College and formerly the Director of Research Initiatives at Columbia University School of Professional Studies and formerly the Deputy Head of Research at the Institute of International Education, NYC.
+She is currently the Director of Institutional Research, Planning, and Assessment at Manhattanville College and formerly the Director of Research Initiatives at Columbia University School of Professional Studies and the Deputy Head of Research at the Institute of International Education, NYC.
 Co-Author (with J. Wingard) of a forthcoming book on The Future of Work: Optimizing the Talent Pipeline from the Stanford University Press.
 She received her Ph.D. from SUNY-Albany, her Ed.M. and M.A. from Columbia University, and her BA from Hunter College.
 In 2012, she was a Visiting Doctoral Fellow at the Al Qasimi Foundation for Policy Research, Ras Al Khaimah, United Arab Emirates.

 Teaching “Value-Based Leadership Skills for an Interconnected World.”

 David is Co-Founder of the learning and development Tech Start-Up, Elevator9 and Senior Consultant with the Kaufman Partnership, where he is an executive coach and facilitator of corporate leadership programs.
 He is also Executive Vice President of the leadership development firm, KPartners.
 Previously, David had a 23 year career as an Emmy-winning creative strategist, producer & consultant for executives, brands & social enterprises.
 His media career spanned roles including Executive Producer leading teams at MTV’s in-house agency, creative director of social impact campaigns, television host and actor in plays, independent films and commercials.
 He earned his MS in Strategic Communication from Columbia University, a BA in Mass Communication and a BA in Theatre from Florida State University.

 Prasan is a Strategy and Marketing expert with over 15 years of experience across B2B and B2C industries, bringing data-driven thinking to all.
 An enthusiastic business management professional, he has led communications development for several Fortune 500 companies, managed deployment of multimillion dollar global technology infrastructure and led the launch of a retail e-commerce business.
 His past experiences include working at Ogilvy, in Management Consulting and at an Investment Bank.
 A creative at heart, he is also the author of a children’s book.
 He holds an MBA from Columbia Business School, another masters from Stevens Institute of Technology and a bachelors from Rutgers University.

 Teaching “Business Strategy as an Instrument for Economic, Social and Environmental Sustainability.”